MCModMachine/craft.json/README.md

   project, not including dependencies.
 * `dependencies`: **array of Depencencies** the projects that must be installed for this project to function properly.
-* `minecraftVersion`: **string** the Minecraft version this project is compatible with.
-Should always be in x.y.z format, even when Mojang omits the patch number.
+* `minecraftVersion`: **array of strings** the Minecraft versions this project is compatible with.
+Values should be the identifier Mojang uses for the version, without the "release" or "snapshot" prefix.
 * `compatibility`: **object** this version of the project's compatibility with previous versions
   * `api`: **object** this version's API compatibility with the previous version